 Practicing our Names

 We also used this story to talk about names and extend our name practice by building name flowers.
+You can find this flower name craft by Once Upon the ABCs by clicking here.

 We are going to continue practicing names with these fabulous name activities found at Teaching Heart Blog.